oasis-open/odata-rapid/docs/spec/rapid-pro-features.md

 title: Profile Features
 ---

-# Rest API Design (RAPID) Profile Features

-Although RAPID services can be very simple, because they follow core patterns they can be extended by implementing optional `Features`, as appropriate, to support more advanced scenarios as described below.
+RAPID services can be very simple, and because they follow core patterns they can be extended with optional features when needed:

 -   [Data Modification](./rapid-pro-data_modification.md)
 -   [Actions and Functions](./rapid-pro-operations.md)